blueneogeo/xtend-onyx/README.md

 	@OnyxFields
 	@OnyxJoins

+## @OnyxFields

-This will add the **Data** subclass to your entity.
-This **Data** class contains the field, relationship and join methods.
+This Active Annotation will add the **Data** subclass to your entity.
+This **Data** class contains field and relationship methods, based on the ManagedEntity annotations.
 It is an implementation of the **MetaData<T>** interface.

+## @OnyxJoins

+This Active Annotation must always be placed *after* @OnyxFields.
+It will navigate through the relationships of the entities and for each relationship field found, it will add a method to the **Data** class added by the @OnyxFields annotation.

+## From

 These methods can be used in a **TypedQueryBuilder**.
 This builder builds an Onyx Query.
 This is used in combination with the OnyxExtensions static extensions.
 This extension class provides the **from(PersistenceManager, MetaData<T>)** method, that creates a **TypedQueryBuilder** instance to work with.

+For example:

+	val builder = db.from(Person.Data)

 This class provides the following query functions:

 ## Where